iScsc/iscsc.fr/README.md

 ## Bugs and recommendations
 Because this website is still in development, do not hesitate to open an issue if you experience any troubles when using it.
 Also, feel free to share your recommendations regarding the color scheme, routes, design, UX, etc...

+## Incoming works
+Here is a none exhaustive list of incoming functionalities for the website:
+- User authentication
+- Likes and commentaries
+- Main page
+- Calendar
+- News and events
+- Pictures, avatars for users
+- Search bar
+- Gallery with previous works, events
+- ...